 In addition, fosterers are always required to take short-term care of animals until a permanent home can be found.
 CAS will provide fosterers with all they need: food, medicine, bedding, leads, etc., as well as advice at any time.
 Even if you are only here for few months a year, CAS would appreciate your help.

-Despite the uncertainties of Brexit among other things, money is always needed to cope with the continuous flow of abandoned dogs and cats requiring help from the Costa Animal Society.
+Despite the current uncertainties amongst other things, money is always needed to cope with the continuous flow of abandoned dogs and cats requiring help from the Costa Animal Society.
 If you could donate a little to help the animals, CAS would be most grateful.

 Bank : Cajamar